devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/complexity-and-estimation.md

 ## Recommended Practices

 Decompose stories using [Behavior Driven Development](../behavior-driven-development).
-This not only helps with feature discovery and with uncovering dependencies, but also aids with [story slicing](../story-slicing) since each acceptance test is naturally a thin, vertical slice.
+This not only helps with feature discovery and uncovering dependencies but also aids with [story slicing](../story-slicing) since each acceptance test is naturally a thin, vertical slice.

-Prior to refining, use relative sizing to project order of magnitude estimates for delivery.
+Before refining, use relative sizing to project order of magnitude estimates for delivery.
 However, these should not be used for commitments.
-Committing to unrefined deliveries increases team allocation with re-work and "Date Driven Development", reduces quality, and lowers end user satisfaction.
+Committing to unrefined deliveries increases team allocation with re-work and "Date Driven Development", reduces quality, and lowers end-user satisfaction.

 To avoid hard dependencies, first slice stories as small as possible to minimize the number of possible dependencies.
 After that, attempt to make any hard